git-ecosystem/git-credential-manager/docs/environment.md

 # Environment variables

-[Git Credential Manager Core](usage.md) works out of the box for most users.
+[Git Credential Manager](usage.md) works out of the box for most users.
 Configuration options are available to customize or tweak behavior.

-Git Credential Manager Core (GCM Core) can be configured using environment variables. **Environment variables take precedence over [configuration](configuration.md) options and enterprise system administrator [default values](enterprise-config.md)**.
+Git Credential Manager (GCM) can be configured using environment variables. **Environment variables take precedence over [configuration](configuration.md) options and enterprise system administrator [default values](enterprise-config.md)**.

-For the complete list of environment variables GCM Core understands, see the list below.
+For the complete list of environment variables GCM understands, see the list below.

 ## Available settings